in 1974 I needed to make boxes for housing electronic projects.

 triaxial hinge progressed thru several stages before reaching a

 fairly settled design.
-We called the different types The Trunnion Hinge
+We called the different types The Trunnion Hinge, The Spherical Internal Hinge

 and The Spherical